nbittich/multipart2/examples/README.md

 -----------------
 Author: [White-Oak]

-This example shows how to use `multipart` with the [Iron web application framework](https://github.com/iron/iron), via `multipart`'s support for the `iron::Request` type.
+This example shows how to use `multipart2` with the [Iron web application framework](https://github.com/iron/iron), via `multipart2`'s support for the `iron::Request` type.

 To run: